JashThakkar/ClassProjects/1302 Principles Computer Programming II/README.md

 - 1302 Principles of Computer Programing is a course focused on python with a focus on basic algorithm, file managment and alteration databasing, data structuring, GUI building, data interpretation, data visualization, and more.

 Repo Overview 📂
-- Homeworks 📝: Longer / larger scale programs

 - Labs 🧪: Shorter / smaller scale programs
 - Notables 🎁: homework and lab projects that I found cool / impressive.
+(All Homeworks are in here)